lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 # 6. BIOGEOGRAPHY

+## Coevolution of ash trees and fungi

+The European ash timber supply is suffering due to an outbreak of *Hymenoscyphus fraxineus* fungus which attacks the European ash tree *Fraxinus excelsior*.
+This fungus coevolved with the Asian ash trees (other species of genus Fraxinus) over the past few thousand years and so does not attack the Asian trees.

+The European trees lack the exposure to the selective pressure of the fungi and so have not evolved any symbiotic relationship with them, only having been exposed since the 1990s.

 ## Ecological succession

 [Primary succession](https://news.uchicago.edu/explainer/what-is-ecological-succession#:~:text=and%20secondary%20succession.-,Primary%20succession,-happens%20when%20a) describes the macroscopic sequence of events that follows formation of a new region of land (well-studied in physical geography) as life moves in for the first time.
 The resulting ecosystems that form (in the 'climax community') are highly interdependent, such that removing one would collapse the whole food web, which is a defining feature of irreducible complexity.
 Yet, we watch it happen all the time - the interdependencies are only 'locked in' later on, not at the start.